The Road Goes Ever On: WhatCulture and the Culture of Artistic Exploitation

 Ali Gray of The Shiznit, meanwhile, described their content as "churnalism" of the highest order, with "nerd-baiting list[s] of flaws designed to soak up every hate-click" and "shabby" editorial practices all around:

 There are two ways to run a website; the right way, with hard work, quality control and reciprocal appreciation; and the fast way, by screwing writers and churning out low-quality articles conceived and designed to squeeze as many clicks as possible from the reader.

 But why focus on all that heavy negativity, man?
-The editor chooses instead to defend their tactics by employing the "but-everybody-else-is-doing-it" rhetoric (their actions are no worse than those of "newspapers, magazines, film studios, book publishers [and] tv producers", apparently - not that there's a balance, or anything as sophisticated as that) and by cheerily bragging about how many writers he is inducting into their thinly-disguised content mill via their less than transparent adverts:
+The editor chooses instead to defend their tactics by employing the "but-everybody-else-is-doing-it" rhetoric (their actions are no worse than those of "newspapers, magazines, film studios, book publishers [and] tv producers," apparently - not that there's a balance, or anything as sophisticated as that) and by cheerily bragging about how many writers he is inducting into their thinly disguised content mill via less than transparent adverts:

 [I]t is far more fair than any other route as we can give far more applicants the opportunity to gain employment with us.

 Truly, your magnanimity knows no bounds.
 Because misleading as many writers as possible into writing for you on the cheap (under the impression that they will earn a fair wage while doing so and possibly progress into full-time employment after a pre-defined period of time) is benefiting them, and not just you.
 This, again, from the individual who once admitted to an applicant that:

 Because we run ads on our website and aren't a non-profit based organisation they [job advertising sites] won't let us seek volunteers so I have to lie [about the salary].